jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

 2. Review and update the variables in the "Variables definition" section of the script as needed.

    All configuration variables are defined near the top of the script, in the section labeled:

    `#Region --------------------------- Variables definition -------------------------------------------`

    Update the following variables according to your environment:

+   **Required configuration**:

-     - Path to the CSV file containing the list of iLO IP addresses or resolvable hostnames.
+   `$iLOcsvPath` - Path to your CSV file containing the iLO details
-     - Path to the iLO firmware flash files for iLO5 and iLO6.
+   `$iLO5binFile` and `$iLO6binFile` - Path to the iLO firmware flash files for iLO5 and iLO6
-     - Username of the iLO account.
+   `$iLOUserName` - iLO administrator account username (only needed if missing from the CSV file)
+   `$WorkspaceName` - Your HPE GreenLake workspace name where the COM instance is provisioned
+   `$Region` - Your COM instance region
+   `$HPEAccount` - Your HPE GreenLake account email with HPE GreenLake and COM administrative privileges
+   `$OktaSSOEmail` - Set to $true if using @HPE.com email.
+Note that SSO is available for users with an hpe.com email address only
+   `$SubscriptionTier` - Set to 'PROLIANT' or 'ALLETRA' based on your device type
+   `$UseEval `- Set to $true to include evaluation subscriptions

+   **Optional configuration**:

-     - DNS servers to configure in iLO (optional).
-     - SNTP servers to configure in iLO (optional).
-     - iLO Web Proxy or Secure Gateway settings (optional).
+   `$DNSservers` and `$DNStypes` - DNS server configuration to configure in iLO `$SNTPservers` - Time synchronization servers to configure in iLO `$WebProxyServer`, `$WebProxyPort`, `$WebProxyUsername`, `$WebProxyPassword` - Web proxy settings to configure in iLO
+   `$SecureGateway `- Secure Gateway FQDN (alternative to web proxy)
-        - Note: The Secure Gateway must be pre-configured in your COM instance before running this script.
+   - The Secure Gateway must be pre-configured in your COM instance before running this script.
    - You cannot use both web proxy variables and Secure Gateway variables simultaneously.

-     - HPE GreenLake account with HPE GreenLake and COM administrative privileges.
-     - HPE GreenLake workspace name where the COM instance is provisioned.
-     - Region where the COM instance is provisioned.
-     - Location name where the devices will be assigned (optional).
+   `$LocationName` - Location assignment for devices
-        - Note: The location must be created in the HPE GreenLake workspace before running this script.
+   - The location must be created in the HPE GreenLake workspace before running this script.

-     - Tags to assign to devices (optional).
+   `$Tags` - Custom tags to assign to devices

    All these variables are clearly marked and documented in the "Variables definition" section for easy customization.

 3. Run the script in a PowerShell 7 environment.

 4. Review the output to ensure that the iLOs are successfully connected to COM.

-**Note**:
-- The script can be run multiple times with different CSV files to assign different tags or locations to servers.
+## Important Note:
+- To accelerate onboarding through parallel processing, consider splitting your list of iLOs into multiple CSV files and running several instances of the script simultaneously, each with a different CSV file.
+Note that a maximum of 7 instances can be run concurrently due to the current limit of 7 Personal API clients per user in a workspace.

+- To assign different tags or locations to servers, create separate CSV files for each group with the desired tags or location values, and run the script multiple times using those files.
+This approach allows you to customize tags and location assignments for each set of servers during onboarding.

 - Firmware updates can take significantly longer when the iLO firmware binary is not located on the local network, due to slower file transfer speeds.
 To optimize the process, make sure the iLO firmware binary is accessible on the same local network as your iLOs.
 This typically allows updates to complete more quickly and significantly reduces overall delays.
-- To accelerate onboarding through parallel processing, consider splitting your list of iLOs into multiple CSV files and running several instances of the script simultaneously, each with a different CSV file.

 ## Examples